Understanding and Treating Neck and Shoulder Pain: A Comprehensive Guide

 Connective tissue diseases are a group of disorders that affect the protein-rich tissue supporting various parts of the body, such as fat, bone, and cartilage.
-These conditions can cause a wide range of symptoms and may involve the joints, muscles, skin, and even internal organs.
+These conditions can cause a wide range of symptoms and may affect the joints, muscles, skin, bones, internal organs such as the heart, lungs, and digestive tract, as well as the brain.
 In this article, we'll explore the different types of connective tissue diseases, their symptoms, causes, and treatment options.

 There are two main categories of connective tissue diseases: inherited disorders and autoimmune diseases.